MalcolmMcNeely/ProjectAgoraWiki/Technologies.md

 This will act as our [serverless (Functions as a Service)](https://martinfowler.com/articles/serverless.html) backend which will interact with our persistent data.
 This allows us to run code on-demand without having to provision or manage infrastructure and we only pay for the time spent running our code.

 ###Event Sourcing
-Because we are extremely cool kids, we will be using the [StreamStone](https://github.com/yevhen/Streamstone) NuGet package which is a small, non-opinionated library which facilitates [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) with Azure Table Storage.
+Because we are **extremely** cool kids, we will be using the [StreamStone](https://github.com/yevhen/Streamstone) NuGet package which is a small, non-opinionated library which facilitates [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) with Azure Table Storage.

-##Authentication
+##Authentication/Battle.net integration
 [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/) is, to my knowledge, free but we also have the option in utilizing Blizzard's [Battle.net OAuth2 API](https://develop.battle.net/documentation/guides/using-oauth) which will require us to register something-or-other at the [Battle.net developer portal](https://develop.battle.net/).
 An example of how to use Blizzard's authentication in NodeJS can be found [here](https://github.com/Blizzard/passport-bnet).
 If we do pursue this route then we will need to provide the ability for forum admin to override forum access in case of a user account being compromised.

 ##Data Persistence